UPDATED January 3, 2022

 Hulu with Live TV will be the best deal for most people, especially if you’re a sports fan looking to live stream ESPN, FS1, FS2, and Big Ten Network without cable.

-You’ll get other premium entertainment networks like CNN, Fox News, National Geographic and TNT as part of a 65+ channel bundle.
+You’ll get other live TV channels, including CNN, Fox News, National Geographic and TNT as part of a 65+ channel bundle.
 Subscribers get 50 hours of Cloud DVR included.
 So you’re already paying for Hulu on-demand, getting two streaming services for the same price as Hulu’s competitors makes a lot of sense.

 You can look over the channel lineup in your area, before deciding if its the right fit for your sports watching needs.